Hannah Tapp

-Hannah Bailey Tapp (born June 21, 1995) is an American volleyball player who plays as a middle blocker.
-Since 2019, she plays professionally in Japan.
-She is a member of the United States women's national volleyball team since 2017.
+Hannah Bailey Tapp (born June 21, 1995) is an American volleyball player who plays as a middle blocker for the San Diego Mojo of the Pro Volleyball Federation and the United States women's national team.

 Personal life

 Tapp grew up in Stewartville, Minnesota.
 She graduated from Stewartville High School in 2013.
 In addition to volleyball, she also played basketball and was a track & field athlete in high school.
 She has an identical twin sister, Paige, who also played volleyball for Minnesota and the U.S. national team.

 Career

 College

 Tapp played collegiately for Minnesota.
 She had 978 kills and 551 career blocks, with an overall total of 1,273 points throughout her career.
 She was named an AVCA 1st Team All-American in 2015 and a 2nd Team All-American in 2016.

 Tapp graduated Minnesota with a degree in management in 2017.
 She was a finalist for the Senior CLASS Award in volleyball.